elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 	mysql> flush privileges;
 	Query OK, 0 rows affected (0.04 sec)

-By default the MySQL install binds the server to the <strong>localhost</strong> interface for security reasons.
+By default the MySQL install binds the server to the **localhost** interface for security reasons.
 To allow remote connections we need to bind the instance to a non-local IP.
 This is done by editing the **/etc/mysql/my.cnf** file and changing this line:

 	bind-address = 127.0.0.1